clemlesne/blue-agent/TROUBLESHOOTING.md

 ```

 ### Agent ran longer than the maximum time of 60 minutes

+If the pipeline takes longer than 60 minutes, you need to change two points.
+The first is the variable in the helm [pipelines.timeout](https://github.com/clemlesne/azure-pipelines-agent#Helm-values) to 7200 seconds (two hours) for example.

-In this case it is necessary to increase the timeout in Azure DevOps, in Options and Build job timeout in minutes.
-Image below:
+Then you need to increase the timeout in Azure DevOps.
+Go to Options and Build job timeout in minutes. image below:
 ![AzureDevOps](./images/azuredevops.png)